• About TTT

 4550 W University Dr. McKinney, TX

-Formally known as Third Monday Trade Days, Third Monday McKinney Trade Days have new owners and run the trade days with little eruption.
-It features over 1000 vendors, including small local businesses selling artisan wares, antiques, trendy clothes, and food.
+Formerly known as Third Monday Trade Days, Third Monday McKinney Trade Days have new owners and run the trade days with little interruption.
+It features over 1,000 vendors, including small local businesses selling artisan wares, antiques, trendy clothes, and food.
+When I was there, it was huge, and I found a vendor selling fresh sourdough bread.

 Admission: Free